ktor-doc-jp/ktor-doc-jp/features/routing.md

 Routing is a feature that is installed into an Application to simplify and structure page request handling.

+This page explains the routing feature.
+For information about reading information about request, and generating valid responses inside a route, check the [requests](/servers/calls/requests.html) and [responses](/servers/calls/responses.html) pages.

 ```kotlin
     application.install(Routing) {
         get("/") {